Introducing the ‘FoxInCloud Web Application Dashboard’

 The ‘Forms’ tab first displays a global application response time table 1:

-Then comes the list of forms currently running on the server where you can drill down on a particular form:
+Then comes the list of forms instantiated by the server where you can drill down on a particular form:

 _VFP properties, and